cypress-io/circleci-orb/docs/examples.md

 ## recording

-Runs all Cypress tests and records them on the Cypress Dashboard
+Runs all Cypress tests and records them on the [Cypress Dashboard](https://on.cypress.io/dashboard-service).
+Requires `CYPRESS_RECORD_KEY` environment variable to be set.

 ```yaml
 version: 2.1